helmayer/RPBA/README.md

 * File: File name with format

-### It uses the data format defined in the project "Bundle Adjustment in the Large"
+### RPBA uses the data format defined in the project "Bundle Adjustment in the Large"

    https://grail.cs.washington.edu/projects/bal/